-• Eligibility statement: Confirmation that your organization meets the four criteria given above: stability of leadership, orderly management of board composition, number of aggregate full-time equivalent staff, and ability to commit time and resources to the Innovation Lab.
-If you are in the midst of another major organizational initiative, or anticipate beginning such an initiative within the next twelve months, please explain how you would insulate your innovation project from any potential draining of resources and attention (human and financial).
+Eligibility statement: Confirmation that your organization meets the four criteria given above: stability of leadership, orderly management of board composition, number of aggregate full-time equivalent staff, and ability to commit time and resources to the Innovation Lab.
+If you are in the midst of another major organizational initiative, or anticipate beginning such an initiative within the next twelve months, please explain how

-- Names of current artistic, executive and board leaders, with dates of taking up their positions; please explain board member and Officer terms and rotation policies. - Names and job titles of other senior staff (if you have a staff of 10 or more) and of all other staff (if below 10 in number); please indicate full-time or part-time (with hours per week). - Brief organizational background and history. - Brief biographies for the key individuals on the Innovation Team you are initially proposing (EmcArts facilitators may suggest membership changes in the initial phase of the Lab). - Operational budget for 2013/14 and audited accounts or most recent financial statements for the 2010/11, 2011/12 and 2012/13 fiscal years; you may provide an explanation of unusual recent features and trends if you wish.
-(Separate PDF preferred.
-Please send an email to Liz Dreyer if financial information will be mailed as a hard copy.) - Please include a representation of your organization's program or service offerings as a PDF or Word document. - Any supplemental materials you feel are relevant to your proposal (either as a separate PDF or as hard copy).
+- you would insulate your innovation project from any potential draining of resources and attention (human and financial). - Names of current artistic, executive and board leaders, with dates of taking up their positions; please explain board member and Officer terms and rotation policies. - o Names and job titles of other senior staff (if you have a staff of 10 or more) and of all other staff (if below 10 in number); please indicate full-time or part-time (with hours per week). - o Brief organizational background and history. - o Brief biographies for the key individuals on the Innovation Team you are initially proposing (EmcArts facilitators may suggest membership changes in the initial phase of the Lab). - o Operational budget for 2013/14 and audited accounts or most recent financial statements for the 2010/11, 2011/12 and 2012/13 fiscal years; you may provide an explanation of unusual recent features and trends if you wish.
+(Please provide either one hard copy or one PDF of this financial information.) - Please include the most recent season's roster or playlist as a PDF or Word document to show recent work.
+Current year and last year's programs of events and activities in all departments of your organization. - o Supplemental materials you feel are relevant to your proposal.